npmcdn-to-unpkg-bot/zodiac/README.md

 ### Templates

 - No HTML internally, only DOM methods.
-No stupid tree diff.
-No html code.
+No diffing needed!
 - No uneccessary redraws (separation of reactive content is preserved, even through for-statements, thanks to a reactive iteration variable)